TeamTNT Strikes Again: A Wake-Up Call to Start Securing Cloud Entitlements

 Detecting identity compromise in time can significantly mitigate the potential harm done by attackers and aid in performing evasive action.
 Another way to mitigate the risks of credential exposure in your cloud infrastructure is to have rules and procedures that monitor and alert for suspicious behavior.
 An identity compromised by an attacker is likely to behave in specific ways, such as by performing reconnaissance, escalating privilege, and establishing stealth and evasion.
 Knowledge of one’s environment and expected behaviors gives the defender a significant advantage.
 By using deep and broad awareness of permissions and behavior in your cloud infrastructure, it’s possible to identify actions taken by attackers, create alerts for irregular behaviors to trigger a rapid response to any account compromise and carry out an effective investigation.

 Secure permissions for cloud identities before you get hit

 Leveraging knowledge of one’s environment using cloud service provider native tools or even DIY scripts can be extremely complicated and time consuming - and make such a task seem impossible.
 It also requires very specialized knowledge that takes years to develop and much attention to maintain and broaden.
-Tools such as Ermetic provide this kind of analysis out-of-the-box, enabling you to detect such compromises as early as possible and put a stop to them before they cause serious damage.
+Ermetics cloud native application protection platform (CNAPP) provides this analysis out-of-the-box, enabling you to detect such compromises as early as possible and put a stop to them before they cause serious damage.

 In a word: We strongly recommend letting this revealing report on TeamTNT’s activity serve as a loud wake up call to anyone using a cloud platform that it’s time to start securing the permissions granted to cloud identities before you get hit.